Thelouras58/Thelouras58.github.io/about/index.md

 So, i love coding and that i did.
 I get all the  courses that had programming projects.

-During my studies, i made a lot of applications with a lot of technologies.
-The main technologies that i used are Java, Android, PHP, Python, C++, C, Prolog, Sqlite, PLsql and more.
+During my studies, i created a lot of applications.

+The main technologies that i used are Java, Android, PHP, Python, C++, C, Sqlite, PLsql and more.

 But the technologies that i got more involved are Java and Android.